Certificate IV in Hospitality

 Apply through VTAC for the program's February intake (full time study).

-The VTAC code for this program is REPLACE WITH YOUR CODE HERE
+The VTAC codes for this program are:

 This training is delivered with Victorian and Commonwealth Government funding to eligible students.

 Fees are calculated according to the level of course being studied, and the number of hours being undertaken, up to Government established maximums.
 Eligible students are able to access a Government Subsidised Place and certain categories of Full Fee Paying students may be able to access an Eligibility Exemption.
 Assistance is available in the form of VET FEE HELP or a Holmesglen Payment Plan for students who are unable to afford fee payment up front.